usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 during an examination if similar requirements are not imposed on patients without disabilities.
-A patient may choose to bring another person such as a friend, family member, or personal care aide to an appointment, but regardless, the provider may need to provide reasonable assistance to enable the patient to receive medical care.
-269 Such assistance may include, for example, helping a person who uses a wheelchair to transfer from their wheelchair to the examination table or diagnostic chair.
-270 The provider cannot require the person accompanying the patient to assist.
+A patient may choose to bring another person such as a friend, family member, or personal care aide to an appointment, but regardless, the provider may need to provide reasonable assistance to enable the patient to receive medical care. {% fn 273 %}
+Such assistance may include, for example, helping a person who uses a wheelchair to transfer from their wheelchair to the examination table or diagnostic chair. {% fn 274 %} The provider cannot require the person accompanying the patient to assist.

 Individuals and groups, including disability advocacy organizations, individuals with